Oregon Short Line Railroad: Oregon Short Line Railway

 The line was essential because the Union Pacific main line ended in Utah where it met the Central Pacific Railroad, which by that time was part of the Southern Pacific Railroad.
 The Southern Pacific had built tracks as far east as El Paso, Texas, and would, in 1883, become a transcontinental railroad in its own right.
 The Southern Pacific then started routing traffic to the southern line, cutting off the Union Pacific, which needed other access to the Pacific coast.
 The Oregon Short Line also was meant to halt the OR&N's continued eastward expansion at the Idaho-Oregon border.

 Oregon Short Line and Utah Northern Railway

+On July 27, 1889, the Oregon Short Line Railway merged with Utah & Northern Railway and several other smaller railroads to form the Oregon Short Line and Utah Northern Railway.
+The corporate boards had voted for this in Boston.
+Those other companies in the merger included four in Utah (the Utah Central Railway, the Utah & Nevada Railway, the Salt Lake & Western Railway, and the Ogden & Syracuse Railway), one in Idaho (the Idaho Central Railway), and one in Nevada with a proposed line (the Nevada Pacific Railway).